rocq-sims/popl26-artifact/README.md

 # rocq-sims

-This README documents the artifact for the POPL'26 submission *A Family of Sims with Diverging Interests*.
+This README documents the artifact for the POPL'26 paper *A Family of Sims with Diverging Interests*.
 This artifact mainly contains a frozen version of the `rocq-sims` library.
 For an up-to-date version of the `rocq-sims` library, see its repository at https://github.com/rocq-sims/rocq-sims/

-The de-anonymized paper contains clickable links to this development.
+The paper contains clickable links to this development.
-The README in the `rocq-sims` submodule documents the main library.
+The README in the `rocq-sims` directory/submodule documents the main library.
-The README in the `sims-compcert` submodule documents the CompCert instantiation of the theory.
+The README in the `sims-compcert` directory/submodule documents the CompCert instantiation of the theory.

 ## How to build